-The Company sold 4,462,000 common shares of MOG at an average price of \$0.14 per share for net proceeds of \$624,507.
+The Company sold 1,260,500 common shares of MOG at an average price of \$0.15 per share for net proceeds of \$190,035.

-San Pietro Project
+San Pietro Project Option Exercise

-SSA has exercised the option to acquire 333 shares in the Capital of New Golden Explorations Chile SpA, equivalent to 25% of the issued and outstanding shares.
-The shares are not convertible or otherwise exchangeable for common shares of the Company.
-Completion of the share issuance is subject to the final approval of the TSX-V.
+On May 27, 2025, SSA exercised its option to earn a 25% stake in NGE.
+SSA received 333 shares in the capital of NGE, equivalent to 25% of the issued and outstanding common shares of NGE.
+The common shares are not convertible or otherwise exchangeable for common shares of the Company.
+SSA issued NGE a promissory note for the sum of US\$18,079 representing the balance of the service commitments still owed under the option agreement.
+The Company received final approval from TSX-V prior to the share issuance.